-Whether or not it’s actually National Champagne Day (see previous post), we know that it’s National Soft Pretzel Day.
+Whether or not it’s actually National Champagne Day (see previous post), we know that April 26th is National Soft Pretzel Day.

 Hard pretzels are ubiquitous, but soft pretzels have become so popular that they’re no longer a ballpark or theme park snack.
 You can now find them in your grocer’s freezer case (look for SuperPretzel and other brands).